CBSE Economics Class 11 Syllabus for 2025-26

 Economics Class 11

-Economics is a division of social science, which studies the way to use scarce resources to produce valuable commodities and distribute them among different sections of society.
+Economics is a division of social science which studies the way to use scarce resources to produce valuable commodities and distribute them among different sections of society.
 It is among the choicest subjects for those willing to opt for Commerce or Humanities in class 12th.
-The most sought outboard of examination in India, Central Board of Secondary Education (CBSE) provides a very comprehensive syllabus of Economics class 11 by providing a basic understanding of the need and general economic terms.
-In this blog, we will bring light on the modules covered in the syllabus of Economics class 11th.
+The most sought board of examination in India, Central Board of Secondary Education (CBSE) provides a very comprehensive economics class 11 syllabus.
+In this blog, we will understand the CBSE Class 11 economics syllabus in a detailed manner.
+You will also get to download the Economics class 11 sample paper.

 * Unit 1 and 2 of Part A together hold a weightage of 13 marks.